Skip to Content

 These daisy-looking flowers make a great addition to any garden.
 They don’t take much room in the garden, so pop a few of them between your existing plants.

-They have a favored scent for most people but will repel most insects.
+They have a favored scent for most people, but will repel most insects.
 Insects hate the smell of feverfew and the pyrethrum oils it contains.
-Feverfew is also used to relieve symptoms of migraines and makes good tea.
+Feverfew is also used to relieve symptoms of migraines and makes a good tea.
 Before doing this, however, consult with a doctor.

 8. Sage (Salvia officinalis)